NathanW2/dmsnz-pyqgis-workshop/workshop/docs/addingui.md

 ![Image](img/properties.png)

 For our widget we are going to need a `Stacked Widget`.

 - Drag the stack widget onto the form
-- Right click in the emptry form and select `Layout -> Layout in Grid`
+- Right click in the empty form and select `Layout -> Layout in Grid`

 All Qt widgets are contained in layouts.
 The layout controls how the widgets fit together.

+We can use the stacked widget to add move "pages" to our widget later if we connect the define new button.

 You will also need 3x `Push Button` and a `List Widget`.